rfluethi/German-translation-for-Tour-the-New-Learn-WordPress/README.md

 The [subtitles directory](src/subtitles/) contains the subtitle files for the video.

 ### Video
-Current version of the video, which has been uploaded here and can be found in the [media/video/](media/video/) directory.
+The current version of the video, which has been uploaded here and can be found in the [media/video](media/video/) directory.

 ## Repository Structure